 - Damaged Chromebooks need to be turned in immediately to the HS office.
-Students will fill out a form online at: https://docs.google.com/

 - The Tech Office will be the first point of contact for the repair of the Chromebooks.
 Services provided by the Tech Office include:

 - Password Identification

 - User account support

 - Coordination of warranty repair

 - Distribution of loaner Chromebooks

 - Hardware maintenance and repair

 - Operating System or software configuration support

 - Restoring Chromebook to factory default

 - System software updates